Katie Price: Criminal and civil cases

+Driving offences

-In June 2008, Price was convicted of driving while using a mobile phone in April 2008 and received three points on her driving licence.
-In September 2010, Price was given three points after being convicted for failing to be in proper control of a vehicle in February 2010.
+In June 2008 Price was convicted of driving while using a mobile phone in April 2008 and received three points on her driving licence.

+In September 2010 Price was given three points after being convicted for failing to be in proper control of a vehicle in February 2010.
 In December 2010 Price was banned from driving for six months for accumulating 13 points on her driving licence after being given an additional three points on her licence for speeding in December 2009.

-In April 2012 Price won an appeal against a conviction for two counts of failing to give information regarding a driver’s identity regarding speeding tickets issued to her relating to offences in London in 2011.
+In April 2012 Price won an appeal against a conviction for two counts of failing to give information regarding a driver's identity regarding speeding tickets issued to her relating to offences in London in 2011.
 Price argued she had not seen the tickets as she did not open her own post.
 In July 2015 Price was convicted of failing to stop at a red light at Buck Barn, West Grinstead in West Sussex.

 In February 2018 Price was banned from driving for six months.
 In July 2018 Price reported herself to the police for driving while disqualified.
 In January 2019, Price faced a three-month ban on driving after breaching the conditions of a previous ban, and the following month, the ban was extended an additional three months due to drunk driving.
-Price had been found by police in the backseat of a vehicle in August 2018 after it had crashed, but charges of being drunk in charge of a vehicle were dropped due to a lack of evidence.
+Price had been found by police in the back seat of a vehicle in August 2018 after it had crashed, but charges of being drunk in charge of a vehicle were dropped due to a lack of evidence.
 In October 2019, Price was convicted of failing to provide details of the incident and was banned from driving for two years (later reduced to 18 months).
 In September 2021, Price pleaded guilty to driving drunk without insurance and while disqualified.
 In December, she was given a 16-week suspended sentence, with a condition of unpaid work, and a two-year driving ban.
 This was for a crash which resulted in the car overturning near Partridge Green, near Horsham.

+In July 2022 two motoring charges were dismissed by Crawley Magistrates Court, one of speeding on 13 September 2021, and one of failing to provide information concerning the speeding charge.
+The charges were dropped when no evidence was presented by the prosecution.

+In July 2023 Price was stopped by an unmarked police car in Worthing, West Sussex for driving otherwise than in accordance with a licence and driving without insurance.
+As a result, the car she was driving, a Range Rover, was seized by police.

+In March 2024 Price was convicted of driving without a valid licence and insurance.
+It was revealed that her licence had been suspended for medical reasons in April 2023 and had subsequently expired.
+Price was found guilty after she was filmed at a petrol station in Kettering, Northamptonshire, driving her Range Rover onto the forecourt and exiting from the driver's seat.
+Price was ordered to pay a total of £1,852 in fines and other charges.